preciofishbone/OmniaDocsG2/_build/html/_sources/admin-settings/tenant-settings/settings/user-profile-completion/index.rst.txt

 Mapping Profile Image in Omnia 6.5 and later
 -------------------------------------------------
-If Profile Images are stored in another system, you can is these options to map to that system, this way:
+If Profile Images are stored in another system, you can use these options to map to that system, this way:

 1. Create a Profile Image mapping, and then select "Add Mapping".
 2. Select "Sharepoint User Profile".